Randomized truncation of quantum states: Quantifying coherence and entanglement

 for any $v\in\bbR^d$ and $1 \leq k \leq d$. \end{dfn} This norm was introduced in the context of sparse prediction problems in~\cite{AFS12}.
 We refer the interested reader to~\cite{Regula18} and~\cite[Ch.~4]{Bhatia1997} for additional background.
 That $\norm{\cdot}_{(k)}$ and $\norm{\cdot}_{(k,*)}$ are dual to one another follows from the observation that the $k$-support norm is a gauge function for the set

 This implies $C_k$ is the unit ball for the $k$-support norm, and the top-$k$ norm is indeed the maximum inner product with a vector from this set.
-For $k=1$ and $k=d$ one recovers the $\ell_1$ and $\ell_2$ norms, respectively.
-Neither \cref{eq:k-support-norm,eq:Ck-def} suggests an efficient algorithm for computing $\norm{v}_{(k,*)}$.
+For $k=1$ and $k=d$ one recovers the $\ell_1$ and $\ell_2$ norms, respectively. \cref{eq:k-support-norm,eq:Ck-def} do not suggest an efficient algorithm for computing $\norm{v}_{(k,*)}$.
 However, there is a closed-form expression for $\norm{v}_{(k,*)}$ which can be computed in $O(d\log d)$ time. \begin{lem}[{\cite[Prop.~2.1]{AFS12}}] For every $v\in\bbR^d$,

 where $r\in\{0,1,\dots,k-1\}$ is the unique\footnote{The uniqueness of the choice of $r$ satisfying the condition in \cref{eq:condition k support norm} is stated as Lemma~3.1 in \cite{govind1985unitarily}.} index satisfying \be |v_{k-r-1}^\downarrow|\;>\;\frac{s^{v}_{k-r}}{r+1}\;\ge\;|v_{k-r}^\downarrow| \ee (with the convention $|v_0^\downarrow|:=+\infty$), and where $s^{v}_j$ is the partial sum defined in \cref{eq:s_defn}. \end{lem}